 The last option you should take if you want to speak to an agent at the California Franchise Tax Board about a problem with your account is to visit their offices in person.
 The queues are unbelievably long and you will have to deal with a lot of red tape.
 However, if all else fails, try this option.

-After thousands of Bank of America customers came to GetHuman in search of an answer to this problem (and many others), we decided it was time to publish instructions.
-So we put together How Do I Dispute a Charge with Bank of America? to try to help.
-It takes time to get through these steps according to other users, including time spent working through each step and contacting Bank of America if necessary.
+After thousands of California Franchise Tax Board customers came to GetHuman in search of an answer to this problem (and many others), we decided it was time to publish instructions.
+So we put together How Do I Speak to an Agent at the California Franchise Tax Board About a Problem on My Account? to try to help.
+It takes time to get through these steps according to other users, including time spent working through each step and contacting California Franchise Tax Board if necessary.
 Best of luck and please let us know if you successfully resolve your issue with guidance from this page.

-GetHuman has been working for over 10 years on sourcing information about big organizations like Bank of America in order to help customers resolve customer service issues faster.
+GetHuman has been working for over 10 years on sourcing information about big organizations like California Franchise Tax Board in order to help customers resolve customer service issues faster.
 We started with contact information and fastest ways to reach a human at big companies.
 Particularly ones with slow or complicated IVR or phone menu systems.
 Or companies that have self-serve help forums instead of a customer service department.
 From there, we realized that consumers still needed more detailed help solving the most common problems, so we expanded to this set of guides, which grows every day.
-And if you spot any issues with our How Do I Dispute a Charge with Bank of America? guide, please let us know by sending us feedback.
+And if you spot any issues with our How Do I Speak to an Agent at the California Franchise Tax Board About a Problem on My Account? guide, please let us know by sending us feedback.
 We want to be as helpful as possible.
 If you appreciated this guide, please share it with your favorite people.
 Our free information and tools is powered by you, the customer.
 The more people that use it, the better it gets.